thatpixelguy/milesandkilo/manual/index.md

 ### Mid jumps

 As soon as you release your left thumb while jumping, you start to drop quickly.
-This allows you to make more accurate jumps that are kind of in-between a short hop and a long jump.
+This allows you to make more accurate jumps that are between a short jump and a long jump.

 <video autoplay="" loop="" muted="">
 	<source type="video/webm" src="http://i.imgur.com/ccE8KgH.webm">